NorGyel03/Remote-controlled-5-DOF-Robotic-Arm-/README.md

 ### 🚀 How to Use:
 1. Upload the provided Arduino code.
 2. Connect the robot arm components as per the wiring diagram.
-3. Control the arm using your DIY Controller.
+3. Control the arm using your DIY Controller

-### 🔗 Resources:
--

 Happy building!